 Post appreciated the walkability and diversity of family-friendly activities; after checking in to Lambuth Inn, she parked the car and walked everywhere.
 “I enjoy the community feel and walking places so that you get to enjoy the beautiful scenery,” she adds.

 Take in the views from the meditation pier, stroll along the paved trail that surrounds the lake, or listen for the birds in the Corneille Bryan Native Garden.

 The gardens burst into bloom in the summer, and each one, from the lakeside butterfly garden to the tucked away Susanna Wesley Garden, are filled with a diversity of colorful, fragrant flowering plants.
 You can literally stop and smell the roses on the Rose Walk; the lakeside garden boasts 200 colorful and fragrant rose bushes.

-After a day of exploring, have dinner on the patio at the Lakeside Bistro.
-The spacious new restaurant in The Terrace Hotel serves modern Southern cuisine such as skillet cornbread, “angeled” eggs, and grilled chicken pimento sandwiches.
-The terrace, which overlooks stunning Lake Junaluska, is the perfect spot to start the day — or to have a special banquet or event.
+Before you leave, make sure to have breakfast on the patio at the Lakeside Bistro.
+The spacious new restaurant in The Terrace Hotel, which overlooks stunning Lake Junaluska, is the perfect spot to start the day — or to have a special banquet or event.

 From tranquil lakeside nature walks to family fun at the pool, Lake Junaluska brings generations of family together — kids, grandparents, parents — with something for everyone to enjoy.